 During the event

-Do streaming on Twitter and a live video on Facebook.
+Go streaming on Twitter and make a live video on Facebook or Instagram.
 Let your online community know what is happening in your coworking space at that time.

 After the event